 Numbness in the Heel: It May Be Tarsal Tunnel Syndrome

-The most common cause of heel discomfort is the condition known as Plantar Fasciitis, characterized by pain in one or both heels that can be described as aching, sharp, burning or sore.
-If your main symptom is numbness in the heel rather than sharp or aching pain, you may be suffering from a different condition, called Tarsal Tunnel Syndrome.
+If you are experiencing numbness in the heel rather than sharp or aching pain, you may be suffering from Tarsal Tunnel Syndrome, not the more common heel pain condition of plantar fasciitis.
 This article will quickly acquaint you with basic information about this common syndrome and will describe your treatment options.

 The tarsal tunnel is a canal linking part of the ankle bone, called the medial malleolus, to a set of ligaments, called the flexor retinaculum, which span the foot.
 The tendons, nerves and arteries that enable your foot to be flexible and mobile are located inside of this canal.
 When one of these important nerves, called the tibial nerve, becomes compressed, Tarsal Tunnel Syndrome results.
 The tibial nerve is what enables you to experience sensations along the bottom of your foot.
 It also works with the muscle of your calf to make flexing the foot and toes possible.
 The tarsal tunnel and tibial nerve play a vital role in your ability to stand, walk and run.